-If getting your budgets under control is a priority for your company, you should know that adding PO requests creates two important benefits—the ability to manage a budget for employee spending and the opportunity to take advantage of volume discounts on large orders.
+If getting your budgets under control is a priority for your company, you should know that adding PO requests creates two important benefits—the ability to manage a budget for team spending and the opportunity to take advantage of volume discounts on large orders.

 Is there a chance that bulk purchasing could get you better discounts from vendors?
 If so, POs and purchase requisitions are likely going to be helpful.

 Is purchasing getting out of control?
 Do you have clear, transparent insight into who’s buying what, and which vendors you should be buying from?
-Can you access real-time financials that tell you how much you (and your employees) can spend on purchases at any given moment in time?
+Can you access real-time financials that tell you how much you (and your teams) can spend on purchases at any given moment in time?